mnakib/rhls-labs/do180/ch-5-creating-custom-container-images/section-5-3-building-custom-container-images-with-containerfile.md

 - [Building Custom Container Images with Containerfiles](https://github.com/mnakib/rhls/blob/main/do180/ch-5-creating-custom-container-images/section-5-3-building-custom-container-images-with-containerfile.md#building-custom-container-images-with-containerfiles)
 - [Guided Exercise: Creating a Basic Apache Container Image]

+# Designing Custom Container Images

+One way to creating container images is to commit a running container.
+However, this method doesn't follow best practices, like maintainability, automation of building, and repeatability.

 # Building Custom Container Images with Containerfiles